jramos/cgminer_manager/README.md

 # CgminerManager

-A web manager for cgminer instances.
+A web manager for cgminer instances written in Ruby on Rails.

 ## Note